Avadāna, the Traditions about the Bodhisattva

 108 The Ship and the Four Apsaras

 In the Avadānaśataka story after Maitrakanyaka sets sail the ship is upturned by a makara fish and clinging to a plank of wood he makes it to shore.
-None of this is portrayed on the relief, and it may have known a different version of the story at this point.
+None of this is portrayed on the relief, and the sculptors may have known a different version of the story at this point.
 He eventually came to the city of Ramaṇaka where he was greeted by four divine nymphs (apsaras).

 Again the scene is divided into two.
 On the right we see the finely-drawn ship sailing the high seas with its masts and sails held high.
 In front of it another boat seems to be grappling with some problem.
 On the right Maitrakanyaka has landed and is greeted by four well-dressed apsaras who will entertain him for many years.